autonomical1/ObsidianBackup/Literature/Notes/Life in Victoria's England.md

 		- known as "legless angels"
 			- angels: no knowledge of the world (purity)
-			- legless: couldn't show any n
+			- legless: couldn't show any body from the bust down
+			-